cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 In contrast to the hdbtable plugin, the hdbcds plugin is able to handle removal of the `COMMENT`s without a full table migration.

+Note: If you need the comments in the database, this workaround will not help, because switching them back on after moving to hdbtable will then result in a full table migration.

 ## Temporal Data with Time Slice IDs